Tres Hombres: Release

 The album was released in July 1973.
 Frontman Billy Gibbons said in 2013:

 We could tell that we had something special.
 The record became quite the turning point for us.
 The success was handwriting on the wall, because from that point we became honorary citizens of Memphis.

 At the height of ZZ Top's success in the mid-1980s, a digitally remixed version of the recording was released on CD and the original 1973 mix was no longer issued.
 The remix version created controversy among fans because it significantly changed the sound of the instruments, especially drums.
 The remix version was used on all early CD copies and was the only version available for over 20 years.
 A remastered and expanded edition of the album was released on February 28, 2006, which contains three bonus live tracks.
 The 2006 edition is the first CD version to use Manning's original 1973 mix.
 Subsequent releases on digital platforms such as iTunes have used the original mix as well.

-In addition to the standard 2-channel stereo version, a four-channel quadraphonic version was also released in 1973 in the Quad 8 8-track tape and Q4 reel-to-reel formats.
+In addition to the standard 2-channel stereo version, a four-channel quadraphonic version was also released in 1973 in the Quad 8 8-track tape and Q4 Reel-to-reel tape formats.

-The only single released from the album in most countries was "La Grange" (backed with "Just Got Paid" from the band's second album Rio Grande Mud), which peaked at number 41 on the Billboard Hot 100 in June 1974.
+The only international single released from the album in most countries was "La Grange" (backed with "Just Got Paid" from the band's second album Rio Grande Mud), which peaked at number 41 on the Billboard Hot 100 in June 1974.
+The song "Beer Drinkers & Hell Raisers" was released as a UK only single.